To download PDF format for printing, please right click on the button below and select "Save as.."

 You may define a different interface language for each user.
 The language for a given user may be changed by using the "Users/List of users/Edit" function.

 The idea behind the roles is that once a role is defined, it may be used for many employees, e.g. LoMag may be used by 5 warehouse keepers, 2 accountants and an Administrator.
 You define the authorisations of a warehouse keeper only once, and then ascribe the "warehouse keeper" role to 5 users; similarly you define authorisations for the "accountant" role only once and you ascribe it to 2 users.
 You can define any number of roles and add as many users as you like.
 The number of people working simultaneously is, however, limited by a number of purchased licences.
+For examplelet's find a GRNs of "John Kowalski" account, which includes "Carrots".
+Type in the information to the field (i.e., GRN), the field (i.e., "John Kowalski") and the field (i.e.,"Carrots").

 A role is defined in the "Users/Roles" menu.
 By default there are two roles added to the program: the Administrator and the Warehouse Keeper.
 The Warehouse Keeper role may be removed or changed by marking and unmaking authorisations on the tree.
 Similarly, by pressing "Add" you can define a new role: in the "name of role" field you add a name, and mark/unmark authorisations on the tree below.
 If you click [+] on the tree, you unfold details, e.g. by unfolding the branch "Documents/Goods Received Note GRN" you can mark or unmark authorisations to add/edit/remove GRN documents.